Second Abuja Airport Runway To Gulp N72bn

 The runway will cost about N72 billion.

 “This one is coming with control tower, taxi way and other facilities.
-At the second hase of this project, we also expect that we will have a terminal building around this place.
+At the second phase of this project, we also expect that we will have a terminal building around this place.

-“We are happy with this project and we congratulate ourselves for the success.
-We learnt that the project will be completed in less than 12 months because the minister said with aggressive funding, this project will be commissioned before the end of the tenure.

-So we expect that as important as this project, we think in less than six months, this project can be completed and commissioned.
-We also expect that the project will have a maintenance period of one year.”